 Every year we make caramel apples in the classroom.
-The kids are so proud and have a fun treat to take home and share with there families.
-We usually do this activity during our Fall classroom party since I have extra help, but you could definitely tie it into your apple/science activities or sure it as a cooking class.
+The kids are so proud and have a fun treat to take home and share with their families.
+We usually do this activity during our Fall classroom party since I have extra help, but you could definitely tie it into your apple/science activities or as a cooking class.

 Items you’ll need:

 one washed apple per student ( I like to get the bags of them at Trader Joes, they’re a perfect size)

 ziplock sandwich bags to send them home in

 optional toppings if you would like – mini chocolate chips, sprinkles etc.

 This will make approx. 12 apples so I usually double the recipe for my class size.